-In addition, the faculty members are considering moving the ethics course from the students' second summer to the first summer.
+In addition, the faculty have moved the ethics course from the students' second summer to the first summer.
 By moving the course to the first summer, it is hoped that students will become more aware of professional ethical standards as it applies to their practica experiences.
-Having it sooner in the course sequencing allows for discussion of ethical stand practica rather than before they are on internship. lards as they are enrolled in their
+Having it sooner in the course sequencing allows for discussion of ethical standards as they are enrolled in their practica rather than before they are on internship.